open-company/open-company-web/README.md

 cljs.user=> (start-repl)
 ```

-If the repl doesn't connect to the browser window, refresh the page.
+If the REPL doesn't connect to the browser window, refresh the page.

 At this point you should be able to use the project's namespaces: